rahatm0108/github-tutorial/README.md

 * **Setup a remote repo**.
   * Go to GitHub and select the + button and press the New Repository button.
   * Name the repository on GitHub the same name as the repository on cloud9
-  * Make sure to click SSH, copy and paste into cloud9 the one that says git remote add origin git@github.com : yourgithubusername/repo-name.git.
+  * Make sure to select the SSH URL, copy and paste into cloud9 the one that says git remote add origin git@github.com : yourgithubusername/repo-name.git.
 Then, copy and paste into cloud9 : git push -u origin master.
 ---
 ## Workflow & Commands
 ###### General commands